You sure wouldn’t know it by what’s on television.

-To be a mother has got to be one of the most difficult endeavours to under take in one’s life.
+To be a mother has got to be one of the most difficult endeavors to undertake in one’s life.
 We are given this helpless creature for a short period of time to nourish, educate and inspire before they disappear into the ether of adulthood.

 As a tribute to mother’s everywhere we dedicate this song, “Mother’s Waltz” by swo8 Blues Jazz and Marilyn Armstrong.

-FROM Serendipity (Marilyn & Garry Armstrong): It has arrived.
-The melody of A Mother’s Waltz echoes in my mind.
-I feel as if it is something I remember hearing my mother sing a long time ago … but of course, it is brand new from swo8 Blues Jazz.
+FROM Serendipity (Marilyn & Garry Armstrong): The melody of A Mother’s Waltz echoes in my mind.
+I feel as if it is something I remember hearing my mother sing a long time ago, but of course, it is new from swo8 Blues Jazz.

 The pictures of my family include my mother, me, much younger and my son as a toddler.
 Pictures of Garry’s family include his mother and father’s wedding, Garry’s dad back from WWII with little Garry on his knee.
 Garry’s mom as a young woman.

 The pictures are family heirlooms that evoke strong and sometimes conflicted feelings.